Welcome and thank you for taking an interest in Wallasey Soroptimists – we’re on Facebook too – #wallasey soroptimist

 Would you like to support charity?

 Would you like to make new friends, meet new people, and be part of a global network of over 3000 Soroptimist clubs?

 If so please read on.

 Wallasey is located on the north east corner of the Wirral peninsula, bordered by the Irish Sea and the Mersey River estuary.
 The most well known area of Wallasey is New Brighton.
 Once a thriving seaside resort, the decline of the late 20th century is now being reversed with a newly re-built theatre, The Floral Pavillion, coffee shops, cinema and places to dine out.
 With efficient trains, buses, the Mersey ferry, Kingsway tunnel to Liverpool and motorway network; Wallasey readily links with the rest of Wirral, Liverpool and the UK.

 Our members come from different parts of the Wirral, not just Wallasey, indicating how much they value the Club.
-Although a small Club we are very friendly and productive.
+Although a small Club, we are very friendly and productive.
 We enjoy social gatherings and outings, often with other clubs.
-Our meetings are twice a month, currently at the Hollins Hey Hotel New Brighton normally on the 2nd and 4th Tuesday of the month (please contact us for the up-to-date venue).
+Our meetings are twice a month, normally on the 2nd and 4th Tuesday of the month.
 Plus members of the Club’s Craft Group meet regularly at a member’s home (see Fun, Fundraising and Friendship page for further details).

 We welcome both visitors and prospective members at our meetings and other social events.
 For further information or to visit us please use our ‘contact us’ facility.

 To see our Programme for 2018-2019 go to the ‘Forthcoming Events’ page